Instanton representanton of Plebanski gravity. Gravitational coherent states

 and

-The reason that $a_3$ is special in relation to $a_1$ and $a_2$ is that the Hamiltonian constraint operators contain $e^{a_3^{\dagger}}$, whose action causes a shift in $\lambda$ by discrete steps.
-However, since there is no occurence of $a_1^{\dagger}$ or of $a_2^{\dagger}$, then the state labels $(\alpha,\beta)$ remain intact under the Hamiltonian action.\footnote{They are in this sense time-independent, if one adopts the physical interpretation of $a_3^{\dagger}\sim{T}$ as a time variable.} Therefore we may replace the action of $\hat{a}_1$ and $\hat{a}_2$ on the coherent states whith their eigenvalues $\alpha$ and $\beta$, and focus on the dynamics of $T$.
+The reason that $a_3$ is special in relation to $a_1$ and $a_2$ in (\ref{DEFINING2}) is the same reason that $T$ is special in relation to $X$ and $Y$ in (\ref{REPRESENT26}) and (\ref{REPRESENT27}).
+The Hamiltonian constraint operators contain $e^{\pm{a}_3^{\dagger}}$, whose action causes a shift in the $\lambda$ dependence of the state by discrete steps.
+However, since there is no occurrence of $a_1^{\dagger}$ or of $a_2^{\dagger}$, then the state labels $(\alpha,\beta)$ remain intact under the Hamiltonian action.\footnote{They are in this sense time-independent observables, if one adopts the physical interpretation of $a_3^{\dagger}\sim{T}$ as a time variable on the kinematic configuration space $\Gamma_{Kin}$.} Therefore we may replace the action of $\hat{a}_1$ and $\hat{a}_2$ on the coherent states with their eigenvalues $\alpha$ and $\beta$, and focus solely on the dynamics with respect to $T$.

 We will use the following notation for the states

 The label $j$ will be used to denote multiple states for the same $\alpha,\beta$.\footnote{For vanishing cosmological constant $\Lambda=0$ $j$ will take on the values $1$ and $2$, and for $\Lambda\neq{0}$ it will have three possible values.}